-> On the whole, CT online poker players should not experience any major issues on this front.
-In other states, deposits and withdrawals work pretty well with an occasional glitch here and there, and there is no reason to think things will be any different in Constitution State.
+On the whole, CT online poker players should not experience any major issues on this front.
+In other states, deposits and withdrawals work pretty well with occasional glitches, and there is no reason to think things will be any different in Constitution State.

 If there are positive expectations for shared liquidity in the near future, the state might become an interesting market even for big operators as they will seek to further strengthen their foothold in the US.
 If not, the small population size could put the launch of online poker in CT on the backburner.

-Since the state’s gaming bill says nothing about shared liquidity possibilities, it seems like lawmakers are more than open to this idea.
+Since the state’s gaming bill says nothing about shared liquidity possibilities, lawmakers seem more than open to this idea.
 However, like the rest of the states, they are waiting for the final word on the Wire Act.
 It is now clear that the DoJ has no plans to appeal the last court decision, so the path is pretty much open for interstate poker.

-If Connecticut is quick to seize this opportunity and enter shared liquidity agreements with states like PA and MI, the small size of their own market will become a non-issue.
+If Connecticut quickly seizes this opportunity and enters shared liquidity agreements like the Multi-State Internet Gaming Agreement (MSIGA), the small size of its own market will become a non-issue.

 So, the next few months will be really important for online poker in Connecticut.
 If shared liquidity possibilities are in the cards, the state will receive much more interest from current stakeholders, and players might see both potential sites launch in short succession or even simultaneously.

 Connecticut is not as “rich” as some other states when it comes to its live casino offering.
-Players looking for some live action, be it on the casino floors or at the poker tables, are currently limited to just two options: Foxwoods Resort Casino and Mohegan Sun.
+Players looking for some live action on the casino floors or at the poker tables are currently limited to just two options: Foxwoods Resort Casino and Mohegan Sun.

 The poker room operates around the clock and offers all the game variations one can think of: Texas Hold’em, Omaha, 7 Card Stud, and even mixed games if there is demand.
 With around 150 tables spread across the room, there is action for every taste and pocket, with stakes starting as low as $1/2.